Start9Labs/cups-startos/README.md

 # Wrapper for Cups Messenger

-This project wraps the [Cups Messenger](https://github.com/Start9Labs/cups-messenger) project for EmbassyOS.
+This project wraps [Cups Messenger](https://github.com/Start9Labs/cups-messenger) for EmbassyOS.
 Cups is a peer-to-peer, encrypted instant messaging service with no central servers or trusted third parties.
 Messages are relayed by and saved on the two communicating servers and nowhere else.

 ## Dependencies

-The following system level dependencies need to be installed in order to build this project.
-Follow each guide to get set up:
+Install the following system dependencies to build this project by following the instructions on the provided links:

 - [docker](https://docs.docker.com/get-docker)
 - [docker-buildx](https://docs.docker.com/buildx/working-with-buildx/)